foxglove/eslint-plugin/README.md

 ## Releasing

-You must use npm 7+ (not yarn) to test this repo locally, due to the self link in `package.json`.
+**Note**: You must use npm 7+ (not yarn) to test this repo locally, due to the self link in `package.json`.

 ```sh
 npm version [major|minor|patch]
 git push && git push --tags
 ```

-In the GitHub UI, `Edit tag` then `Publish release`, and it will be published to NPM automatically.
+GitHub Actions will automatically publish the tag to NPM.